Stay and Spend Scheme

 • ’eat in’ food and drink.

-A ‘qualifying service provider’ must provide the service.
-Qualifying service providers are those who have registered with Revenue to participate in the scheme.
+A ‘qualifying service provider’ must have provided the service.
+Qualifying service providers are those who had registered with Revenue to participate in the scheme.

-The maximum tax credit available under the scheme is €125 per person.
-The maximum tax credit available for those under joint assessment is €250.
+The maximum tax credit available under the scheme was €125 per person.
+The maximum tax credit available for those under joint assessment was €250.

-The tax credit will be used to reduce your Income Tax liability.
+The tax credit was used to reduce your Income Tax liability.
 Any excess credit may then be off set against your liability to USC.
-You must have an Income Tax or USC liability to offset against the credit to claim it.
+You must have had an Income Tax or USC liability to offset against the credit to claim it.

 Next: What is qualifying expenditure